 Property operating expenses consist of the costs of ownership and operation of our real estate investments.
 Examples of property operating expenses include real estate taxes, insurance, utilities and repair and maintenance expenses.
 Property operating expenses also include general and administrative expenses unrelated to the operations of the properties.
-During the years ended December 31, 2023 and 2022, property operating expenses were \$748.5 million and \$650.6 million, respectively.
-The increase was driven primarily by a higher average investment in real estate balance, coupled with an increase in insurance and real estate tax expenses, which was partially offset by current year asset dispositions.
+During the years ended December 31, 2024 and 2023, property operating expenses were \$715.0 million and \$748.5 million, respectively.
+The decrease was driven primarily by a lower average investment in real estate balance as a result of asset dispositions, offset by an increase in insurance and real estate tax expenses.

 General and administrative expenses are corporate-level expenses that relate mainly to our compliance and administration costs and consist primarily of legal fees, accounting fees, transfer agent fees and other professional fees.
-During the year ended December 31, 2023, general and administrative expenses increased \$0.4 million compared to the year ended December 31, 2022.
+During the year ended December 31, 2024, general and administrative expenses increased approximately \$1.9 million compared to the year ended December 31, 2023 and was primarily driven by an increase in professional fees.

 Management fees are earned by our Advisor for providing services pursuant to the Advisory Agreement.
-During the years ended December 31, 2023 and 2022, management fees were \$153.4 million and \$167.1 million, respectively.
-The decrease was primarily due to the reduction in our average NAV from December 31, 2022 to December 31, 2023.
+During the years ended December 31, 2024 and 2023, management fees were \$105.4 million and \$153.4 million, respectively.
+The decrease was primarily due to the reduction in our average NAV from December 31, 2023 to December 31, 2024.
+The decrease was also driven by the 20% waiver of the Advisor's management fee effective in May 2024, thereby reducing fees from 1.25% of NAV to 1% of NAV, until our share repurchase plan has been reinstated to the monthly repurchase limit of 2% of NAV and quarterly repurchase limit of 5% of NAV.

 Performance participation allocation relates to allocations from the Operating Partnership to the Special Limited Partner based on the total return of the Operating Partnership.
 Total return is defined as distributions paid or accrued plus the change in NAV.
 The performance participation allocation is measured annually and any amount earned by the Special Limited Partner becomes payable as of December 31 of the applicable year.
-During the year ended December 31, 2023, there was no performance participation allocation as the return hurdle was not achieved.
-During the year ended December 31, 2022, the performance participation allocation was \$102.3 million.
+During the years ended December 31, 2024 and 2023, there was no performance participation allocation as the return hurdle was not achieved.

+During the year ended December 31, 2024, the Company recognized an aggregate of \$150.4 million of impairment charges related predominantly to multifamily properties and, to a lesser extent, one hospitality and one industrial property.
 During the year ended December 31, 2023, the Company recognized an aggregate of \$188.8 million of impairment charges related primarily to single-family rental properties.
-During the year ended December 31, 2022, the Company did not recognize any impairments on investments in real estate.

 Depreciation and amortization expenses are impacted by the values assigned to buildings, personal property and in-place lease assets as part of the initial purchase price allocation.
-During the years ended December 31, 2023 and 2022, depreciation and amortization expenses were \$811.8 million and \$848.9 million, respectively.
-The decrease was driven by a reduction in amortization of in-place lease intangible assets during the year ended December 31, 2023 compared to the year ended December 31, 2022.
+During the years ended December 31, 2024 and 2023, depreciation and amortization expenses were \$742.2 million and \$811.8 million, respectively.
+The decrease was driven by a lower average investment in real estate balance as a result of asset dispositions during the year ended December 31, 2024 and throughout the year ended December 31, 2023.